-- (b) on the Invested Amount of that Note as at the first day of that Coupon Period; and - (c) on the basis of the actual number of days in that Coupon Period and a year of 365 days, and shall accrue due from day to day.
+- (b) on the Invested Amount of that Note as at the first day of that Coupon Period; and - (c) on the basis of the actual number of days in that Coupon Period and a year of 365 days.

-No interest will accrue on any Note for the period from and including the date on which the Stated Amount of that Note is reduced to zero.
+and shall accrue due from day to day, provided:

-No Coupon will be payable on a Payment Date in respect of the Class B Notes until all Coupon in respect of the Class A Notes and all interest and fees under the Redraw Facility (see section 8.2(a)) have been paid (see section 7.8(a)).
+- (d) no interest will accrue on any Note for the period from and including the date on which the Stated Amount of that Note is reduced to zero; and - (e) no Coupon will be payable on a Payment Date in respect of the Class B Notes until all Coupon in respect of the Class A Notes and all interest and fees under the Redraw Facility (see section 8.2(a)) have been paid (see section 7.7(a)).